 Ricky and its iterations

 It was not until 2013 that Ralph Lauren launched a new version of the cult classic.
-This time, it was made in silky nappa leather, called Soft Ricky (the craftsmanship and silhouette was the same as the original), and was available in an array of bright hues like yellows, blues, and oranges.
+This time, it was made in silky Nappa leather, called Soft Ricky (the craftsmanship and silhouette was the same as the original), and was available in an array of bright hues like yellows, blues, and oranges.
+This rendition of Ralph Lauren’s Ricky bag costs $3,500, which is (approx. 3 lakhs)

-In 2015, Ralph Lauren launched the Ricky bag with LED lights.
-Made in black calf leather with rose gold-plated hardware, featuring a rich purple lining with four internal LED lights were meant for the global jet-setter who wanted to add a small battery bank to their handbag.
+Ralph Lauren’s Ricky bag launched in 2015 created a sensation owing to its LED lights.
+Costing $5,000 (approx. Rs.
+3.5 lakhs) is made in black calf leather with rose gold-plated hardware, featuring a rich purple lining with four internal LED lights were meant for the global jet-setter who wanted to add a small battery bank to their handbag.